aluquevent/libft/README.md

 ## Introduction

-Libft is a custom C library developed as part of the 42 School curriculum.
+ibft is a custom C library developed as part of the 42 School curriculum.
 It consists of a set of functions that extend the standard C library, including functions for handling strings, memory management, linked lists, and more.

 ## Table of Contents